PDielec.UnitCell¶

 The name of the file to be written.
 If not provided, the CIF data is printed to stdout.

-- file_object, optional
+- filedescriptorfiledescriptor, optional

 None

 This method prints the CIF representation of a structure, including the space group, cell dimensions, angles, volume, and the fractional coordinates of the atoms.
 Any lengths are converted to Angstrom, the volumes is give as Angstrom^3 If a filename is provided, the CIF data will be written to that file.
 Otherwise, it will be printed to standard output.
+Only one of filename or filedescriptor can be specified

 To print the CIF representation to standard output, simply call the method without arguments: